Page Contents

 - Refiled differently

-Prosecutors are not obligated to file every arrest.
-Weak cases often disappear here — but only if weaknesses are highlighted early.
+Prosecutors are not required to file charges in every arrest.
+Weak cases often disappear here—but only if weaknesses are identified early.
+Once charges are filed, leverage drops.

-Arraignment in SF: Strategic, Not Formal
+6. Arraignment in SF: Strategic, Not a Formality

 At arraignment:

-- Charges are locked in
+- Charges are formally read

 - Bail terms are reviewed